DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/details-of-cbow-and-skip-gram-model/cbow-model.md

 Derek, 03/09/2018 created; 03/22/2018 last modified

-The CBOW model predicts one target word by its context \[1\].
+The CBOW model predicts one target word by its context words \[1\].

-Considering the CBOW model with the context word number of one, the CBOW model is reduced to a bigram model.
+Considering the CBOW model with one context word, which is reduced to a bigram model.

 In the bigram model, a word is given to predict the next word.